Cosmetics – Labeling

 Most of us use cosmetics daily.
 In this post, we look at cosmetic product labeling and how we can make informed choices by reading and understanding our products' packaging.

-Cosmetic labels provide an overview of what the product does, the ingredients in the product, and any allergens (e.g., nut oils, etc.).
+Cosmetic labels provide an overview of the product's function, the ingredients in the product, and any allergens (e.g., nut oils, etc.).
 Our laws require manufacturers to label all cosmetics products with an ingredient list that includes all of the ingredients that make up the final product.
+Subscribe for weekly updates_ go.msu.edu/cris-connect.png

-Some cosmetics such as products that contain sunscreen or acne medicine may contain ingredients that are considered over-the-counter drugs by regulators.
-In that case, the manufacturer will include a cosmetic label and a drug label that contains the active ingredient and how to use the product properly.
+Some cosmetics, such as products containing sunscreen or acne medication, may contain ingredients considered over-the-counter drugs by regulators.
+In that case, the manufacturer will include a cosmetic label and a drug label containing the active ingredient and instructions on properly using the product.

-Our laws require product manufacturers to ensure that the labeling is clear and accurate.
-If a product contains adulterated or otherwise fraudulent ingredients, the federal government can issue a recall to keep consumers safe.
+Our laws require product manufacturers to ensure the labeling is clear and accurate.
+The federal government can issue a recall to keep consumers safe if a product contains adulterated or otherwise fraudulent ingredients.

 Who develops, requires, and enforces labeling standards?

-In the United States, there are three main entities responsible for developing and enforcing labeling requirements: Food and Drug Administration (FDA), United State Department of Agriculture (USDA), and Federal Trade Commission (FTC).
+In the United States, there are three main entities responsible for developing and enforcing labeling requirements: the Food and Drug Administration (FDA), the United States Department of Agriculture (USDA), and the Federal Trade Commission (FTC).

 U.S. federal government organizations aren't the only entities that require labeling; some states, such as California, have passed legislation that requires additional labeling on products sold within the state.
 Since most product production isn't state-specific, labeling required by specific states can be found on products available nationally.

 Regulators require manufacturers to list all ingredients found in a product from largest to smallest quantity based on weight.
-We need to be careful not to draw too many assumptions from the label hierarchy because many active ingredients do not require large amounts to work effectively.
+We need to avoid making too many assumptions from the label hierarchy because many active ingredients do not require large amounts to work effectively.

 Let's look at lotion for an example.
 Typically, we'll find "water (aqua)" listed as the first ingredient; this means most of the product is made up of water.
-Next, we may find "glycerin" which is a humectant or an ingredient that retains moisture.
+Next, we may find "glycerin," a humectant or an ingredient that retains moisture.
 As we go down the list, we can get a sense of which ingredients make up most of the product.
-At the end of the ingredient list, we will find ingredients added in the smallest amounts for lotions that could be a preservative, artificial color, fragrance, or even an active ingredient depending on the concentration needed.
+At the end of the ingredient list, we will find ingredients added in the smallest amounts for lotions that could be a preservative, artificial color, fragrance, or even an active ingredient, depending on the concentration needed.

 Is there other information besides ingredient information on the packaging?